 In general we recommend external services as these offer specialized tools for sending e-mail, working with spam filters, keeping track of sent e-mail and giving insights into your target reach via analytics tools.
 The Email Module from the AppStore is compatible with all providers that offer an SMTP interface.
 If you want to use other ways of sending e-mail using an external service, such as REST APIs, you can use the REST Services Module from the AppStore or create your own Java actions for sending e-mail.

 In order to use an external provider you will need to sign up for an account with them and use their SMTP settings which include:

 - SendGrid [settings]

-Please note that sending email from Mendix Cloud v4 can not happen over port 25, as this port is blocked in our infrastructure.
+Please note that sending email from Mendix Cloud v4 cannot happen over port 25.
+This port is open, but it is heavily rate-limited by the infrasture provider, so you will experience issues.
+This configuration cannot be changed.
 Your SMTP provider needs to expose a secure port like 587, which is a best practice that most modern providers offer out of the box.

 Many users of our free tier use the settings of their own GMail account for convenience.
 There are many more email providers, most of which have SMTP compatibility.

 3 Mendix Mail Servers

 3.1 Mendix Mail Server Details

 The Mendix mail servers are only available in Mendix Cloud v3.
 If you are using Mendix Cloud v3 and are sending more than 1000 messages per day we recommend you use an external mail service as described above.
 The settings for the Mendix mail servers are as follows: